bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/network-adapter.md

 # up of &lt;network adapter&gt; : boolean

-Returns `True` if the specified network adaoter is currently working.
-Interfaces like wifi may be turned it off to save power, but this inspector will still tell you if it is active.
+Returns `True` if the specified network adapter is currently working.
+Interfaces like Wi-Fi may be turned it off to save power, but this inspector will still tell you if it is active.

 # wakeonlan enabled of &lt;network adapter&gt; : boolean